legerch/develop-memo/Documentations/Developpement/Compilers/GCC/README.md

 - `-pedantic`
 Issue all the warnings demanded by strict ISO C and ISO C++; reject all programs that use forbidden extensions, and some other programs that do not follow ISO C and ISO C++.
 For ISO C, follows the version of the ISO C standard specified by any -std option used.
 In absence of -pedantic, even when a specific standard is requested, GCC will still allow some extensions that are not acceptable in the C standard.
-    > See this thread for more info : https://stackoverflow.com/questions/2855121/what-is-the-purpose-of-using-pedantic-in-gcc-g-compiler/40580407
+    > See this thread for more info : [thread-so-purpose-of-using-pedantic]

 - `-ansi`
 This option refers to _1989 ANSI C Standard_ (or equivalently the _1990 ISO C standard_).
 This option is **obsolete** and if _1989 ANSI C Standard_ is required in a program, use `-std=c89` instead (they both do same thing, but using option `-std=` is prefered instead of `-ansi`).
     > **Note :** In C++, `-ansi` is equivalent to `-std=c++98`

 - `-std=`
-Refer to official documentation for more information about this option : [GCC dialect option](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html).
+Refer to official documentation for more information about this option : [GCC dialect option][gcc-doc-dialects].
-Standard value can be found at : [GCC Standard](https://gcc.gnu.org/onlinedocs/gcc/Standards.html#Standards)
+Standard value can be found at : [GCC Standard][gcc-doc-standards]
     > Currently (05/2021), `-std=` default value is :
     > - **C** : `-std=gnu17`
     > - **C++** : `-std=gnu++17`